This website was originally my way to

 of the old *nix text editor

-I haven't completely forgotten my past life and sometimes get involved in things like helping to administer computers at the local school and continuing to fiddle with computers at home (including creating and distributing a freeware program to create images of email addresses, networking XP Home, codifying steps to good troubleshooting, and diagnosing and fixing delays in web indexing).
+That past life as a techie stuck with me for a long time.
+I got involved in things like helping to administer computers at the local school and continuing to fiddle with computers at home (including creating and distributing a freeware program to create images of email addresses, networking XP Home, codifying steps to good troubleshooting, and diagnosing and fixing delays in web indexing).
 And of course having been a computer type, my humor tends toward computing jokes.

 My life so far falls into relatively separate phases: